 This is how you can start:

-In 2017, I decided to quit my job and start a freelance career—there’s just something about being your own boss and watching new businesses thrive that made me so excited about this line of work.
+In 2017, I decided to quit my job and start a freelance career.
+There’s just something about being your own boss and watching new businesses thrive that made me so excited about this line of work.

 Four years later, I believe this is the best decision I ever made.
-I’ve worked with clients from all over the word, made friends, and even visited some of my international clients in their countries.
+I’ve worked with clients from all over the world, made friends, and even visited some of my international clients in their countries.
 Most importantly, I developed a true passion for my work and I feel like I really make a difference with my writing services.